 HOW LARGE IS AN ADU?
 Many cities that have formalized their ADU policies have limited the size of dwelling units that can be considered "accessory" or "secondary" - sometimes as a percentage of the primary dwelling, and sometimes as an absolute maximum square footage.
-San Francisco currently has only one zoning designation that specifically regulates secondary units - ADUs in RH-1(S) zones are limited to 600 square feet.
-In other residential zones, there are no limits placed on the size of new dwelling units.
+San Francisco's lawmakers did not choose to establish limits on the size for new ADUs.
+The City currently has only one zoning designation that specifically regulates secondary units - ADUs in RH-1(S) zones are limited to 600 square feet.
 Disabled Access Requirements for creating safe and accessible residential spaces for disabled persons can be involved - with a number of different Codes, both State and Federal.
-An ADU added to an existing single-family home is generall exempt from complying with the Building Code's disabled access requirements.
+An ADU added to an existing single-family home is generally exempt from complying with the Building Code's disabled access requirements.
 One exception to this is if the unit is added to a duplex or larger apartment building where the total unit count would be over three apartments or four condominiums.
-In this case the new unit may need to comply with
+In this case the new unit may need to comply with the requirements of Chapter 11A

 Housing Accessibility.
-Note that units created within the existing envelope (e.g. not as an addition) of an apartment building that was first occupied before March 13, 1991 are exempt from complying the requirements of Chapter 11A with current California disabled access codes.
+Note that units created within the existing envelope (e.g. not as an addition) of an apartment building that was first occupied before March 13, 1991 are exempt from complying with current California disabled access codes.